KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/oceanid/oceanid-frog.md

 ## Attacks

 * Can use various Skills such as water splash, tackle, and pounce.
-* Upon death, the frog creates a water bomb that explodes in a massive AoE at its' height level.
+* Upon death, the frog creates a water bomb that explodes in a massive AoE at its height level.